icyflame/blog/_posts/2018-02-22-technological-unemployment-summary.md

 [Technological
 Unemployment](http://slatestarcodex.com/2018/02/19/technological-unemployment-much-more-than-you-wanted-to-know/)
-is the recent post on Slate Star Codex.
+is a post on Slate Star Codex.
 I have been following this blog, albeit without understanding much on several occasions, for the past month and I jumped right out of my seat when I realized what this post was about.
 I had recently had a discussion about this with my parents in the context of the (lately increasing) AI paranoia articles in mainstream online and offline media and on sources like LinkedIn where people seem to be posting stuff about this all the time.
 (Elon Musk's rather arbitrary position on this doesn't help)

 Before I read the post, I wrote down some questions and after reading the post (and taking notes, _yeah._), I answered them.